Katy Hudson (album): Aftermath

 Katy Hudson is the only Christian music-influenced album by Hudson, who subsequently adopted the stage name Katy Perry.
 After her popularity increased, previously sold copies of Katy Hudson have become a sought-after item amongst her fans.
-The album is not available on any streaming services.
+On June 1, 2012, the album was released on iTunes under the R-Records label, but is no longer available.
+As of December 2025, Katy Hudson is available for streaming on Amazon Music in India.

 During a September 2024 interview with Zane Lowe, Perry acknowledged Katy Hudson as her first album but mentioned that "it is not something I would ever play live".
-The album was included in the "Choose Your Own Adventure" portion of the Lifetimes Tour seven months later along with her other albums up until Smile, where fans could select various songs to be performed.
+The album was included in the "Choose Your Own Adventure" segment of the Lifetimes Tour seven months later, along with her other albums up until Smile, where fans could select various songs to be performed.

 Track listing

-Credits extracted from Katy Hudson liner notes.
+Credits were adapted from the liner notes.